Ajsalemo/SpringBootLoggerExamples/README.md

 # SpringBootLoggerExamples

-Examples of loggers not using Spring Boot's default logger Logback.
-This repo implements Log4j2 using a .yml configuration as well as Lombok using Log4j2 through Slf4j with a .xml configuration - as well as Log4j directly.
+Examples of customizable loggers with Spring Boot.
+This repo implements Log4j2, Logback as well as Lombok using Log4j2/Slf4j annotations.

 <br>
 <br>